sgrieve/GEG6230/assessment_3/assessment_3.md

 1. Develop a workflow to calculate the factor of safety of all of the scar polygons, using **ArcGIS ModelBuilder**.
 1. Develop a workflow to calculate the factor of safety of all of the scar polygons, **using Python**.
-1. Create a map (including a caption) showing the variations in factor of safety across some (or all) of the Coweeta catchment.
+1. Create a map (including a caption) showing the variations in factor of safety across some (or all) of the study area.
+1. Create a boxplot of the `Fs` values calculated using Python.
 1. Write a 1 page discussion of the pros and cons of these two approaches to automation, with regard to reproducibility.

 ## What to submit

-1. A 3 page document containing:
+1. A 4 page document containing:
 - **Page 1:** An image of the ArcGIS ModelBuilder workflow
 - **Page 2:** A map of the calculated factor of safety data for some (or all) of Coweeta, **including a brief caption describing it.**
+- **Page 3:** A boxplot of the Fs values for the 15 landslide scars, **including a brief caption describing it.**
-- **Page 3:** One written page of discussion of the pros and cons of these two approaches to automation, with regard to reproducibility.
+- **Page 4:** One written page of discussion of the pros and cons of these two approaches to automation, with regard to reproducibility.

 2. A copy of the Jupyter notebook containing the python workflow to calculate `Fs` for each catchment.